A walking safari gives you an intimate bush experience.

 Drinks included: Yes - soft drinks, house wine and local spirits are included in the rates.
 Note that fine wines, champagne and imported spirits and liqueurs, are charged as extras.

-Solo Travel: With busy days, full of walking, small groups and no single-person supplements for the walking time, these trips are perfect for solo travellers.See more ideas for Solo Travel in Zambia
+Solo Travel: Robin Pope Safaris’ walking safaris are the top tip for our single travellers to Zambia; they are an extraordinary experience and they’re very social also.
+With busy days, small groups and no single-person supplements, these trips are perfect for solo travellers.See more ideas for Solo Travel in Zambia

 Birdwatching: South Luangwas birding is varied and the Robin Pope Safari guides are generally very knowledgeable about the species.See more ideas for Birdwatching in Zambia

 Generally recommended for children: No

 Malarial protection recommended: Yes

 Disabled access: Not Possible